 In the majority of hospitals, alcohol health workers are qualified nurses: however, they can also be staff with alternative qualifications (NVQ in health and social care, counselling skills) or experience in substance misuse.
-They work predominantly in non-emergency admission units followed by A&E, specialist gastroenterology/liver wards, and general medical wards.
-1
+They work predominantly in non-emergency admission units followed by A&E, specialist gastroenterology/liver wards, and general medical wards.1

-Costs and unit estimation 2019/2020 value Notes A. Wages/salary £34,250 per year Based on the mean full-time equivalent basic salary for Agenda for Change band 6 of the 2019/2020 staff earning estimates.
-See NHS terms and conditions of service handbook for information on payment for unsocial hours and shift work.
-See Section V for further information on salaries.
-B. Salary oncosts £10,329 per year Employer's national insurance contribution is included, plus 14.38 per cent of salary for employer's contribution to superannuation.
-C. Qualifications £8,744 per year Qualification costs have been calculated using the method described in Netten et al. (1998). ).
+Costs and unit estimation 2020/2021 value Notes A. Wages/salary £35,118 per year Based on the mean full-time equivalent basic salary for Agenda for Change band 6 of the 2019/2020 staff earning estimates.
+2 See NHS Terms And Conditions of Service Handbook for information on payment for unsocial hours and shift work.
+3 See Section V for further information on salaries.
+B. Salary oncosts £10,889 per year Employer's national insurance contribution is included, plus 14.38 per cent of salary for employer's contribution to superannuation.
+C. Qualifications £8,744 per year Qualification costs have been calculated using the method described in Netten et al. (1998).
+4).
 Current cost information has been gathered from various sources (see Schema 18).
 It has been assumed that this health worker requires the same qualifications as a staff nurse/ward manager.
-D. Overheads Taken from NHS foundation trusts accounts: consolidated (FTC) files 2014/2015.5 Management, administration and estates staff £10,585 per year Management and other non-care staff costs were 23.7 per cent of direct care salary costs and included administration and estates staff.
-Non-staff £18,852 per year Non-staff costs were 42.3 per cent of direct care salary costs.
+D. Overheads Taken from NHS Foundation Trusts Accounts: consolidated (FTC) files 2014/2015.5 Management, administration and estates staff £9,528 per year Management and other non-care staff costs were 23.7 per cent of direct care salary costs and included administration and estates staff.
+Non-staff £21,573 per year Non-staff costs were 42.3 per cent of direct care salary costs.
 They include costs to the provider for drugs, office, travel/transport, publishing, training courses and conferences, supplies and services (clinical and general), utilities such as water as well as gas and electricity.
-E. Capital overheads £3,482 per year Based on the new-build and land requirements of NHS facilities, but adjusted to reflect shared office space for administration, and recreational and changing facilities.
-Treatment space has not been included.
+E. Capital overheads £3,482 per year Based on the new-build and land requirements of NHS facilities, but adjusted to reflect shared office space for administration, and recreational and changing facilities. ^{6,7} Treatment space has not been included.
 Working time 41.9 weeks per year 37.5 hours per week Unit costs are based on 1,573 hours per year: 225 working days minus sickness absence and training/study days as reported for all NHS staff groups.
-Ratio of direct to indirect Drawn from a study by Marsden & colleagues (2019) where it was reported that time on: every hour of face-to-face time required 28 minutes of non face-to-face time.
-9 Face-to-face contact 1:0:47 Length of contact Unit costs available 2019/20 20 (costs including qu alifications given in brackets) £49 (£55) per hour. £72 (£83 L) per hour with qualifi cations.
+8 Ratio of direct to indirect Drawn from a study by Marsden & colleagues (2019) where it was reported that time on: every hour of face-to-face time required 28 minutes of non face-to-face time.
+9 Face-to-face contact 1:0:47 Length of contact 1 /aaata in aludina finations rives in two sheets) Unit costs available 2020/202 1 (costs including quali fications given in brackets) £51 (£57) per hour. £75 (£83) per hour with qualifica tions.

-&lt;sup>1 Baker, S., & Lloyd, C. (2012) A national study of acute care Alcohol Health Workers, Alcohol Research UK. http://alcoholresearchuk.org/downloads/finalReports/FinalReport 0115.pdf.
+1 Baker, S., & Lloyd, C. (2012) A national study of acute care Alcohol Health Workers, Alcohol Research UK.

+http://alcoholresearchuk.org/downloads/finalReports/FinalReport_0115.pdf.